bhisaac/5eFP/5eFP-SRD.md

 Fishing Tackle.
 This kit includes a wooden rod, silken line, corkwood bobbers, steel hooks, lead sinkers, velvet lures, and narrow netting.

 Healer’s Kit.
 This kit is a leather pouch containing bandages, salves, and splints.
 The kit has ten uses.
-As an action, you can expend one use of the kit to stabilize a creature that has 0 hit points, without needing to make a Wisdom (Medicine) check.
+As an action, you can expend one use of the kit to stabilize a creature that has 0 hit points, without needing to make a WIS check.

 Holy Symbol.
 A holy symbol is a representation of a god or pantheon.
 It might be an amulet depicting a symbol representing a deity, the same symbol carefully engraved or inlaid as an emblem on a shield, or a tiny box holding a fragment of a sacred relic.
 Appendix PH-­‐‑B "Fantasy-­‐‑Historical Pantheons" lists the symbols commonly associated with many gods in the multiverse.
 A cleric or paladin can use a holy symbol as a spellcasting focus.
 To use the symbol in this way, the caster must hold it in hand, wear it visibly, or bear it on a shield.